foxburies/foxburies/README.md

 i am mentally ill . i may be barely active for days on end, and i may be unstable

-i am trying really hard to make friends . please say hi if u want 2
+i am REALLY trying 2 make friends, but im really awkward and dont know how to start a convo . please please please hit me up if u want 2 talk.
+STARTERS FANS PLEASE HIT ME UP.

 ***